thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

      were so great that she was cursed with a Screwtape style mutation of epic
      proportions:
      - All veela are female, a male child of a veela will inherit solely from the child's father in terms of magic.
+This is a control placed on the punishment to ensure it does not itself become an uncontrolled problem.
      - A "half-veela" is a veela/nephil cross where either the veela nature was, against the odds, only partially inherited; or the 16% chance that the veela nature is inherited in addition to a full nephil inheritance.
 All